RHESGroup/aftab/sw/README.md

 to start ModelSim in GUI mode.

-To use console mode, use
+To use console mode and final checks of results (if available), use

     make applicationName.vsimc

-## Tests

-Automatic regression tests are supported using the ctest framework that comes with CMake.

-use

-    ctest -L "riscv|sequential" --timeout 100

-to launch the tests for the RISC-V core and some basic computation benchmarks

 # Applications
 ## How to add a new application

-CMake uses the concept of CMakeLists.txt files in each directory that is managed by the tool.
+CMake uses the concept of `CMakeLists.txt` files in each directory that is managed by the tool.
 Those files give instructions to the tool about which applications exist and which files belong to it.

-An application is defined like this in a CMakeLists.txt file:
+An application is defined like this in a `CMakeLists.txt` file:

     add_application(helloworld helloworld.c)